GEOS-DEV/GEOS/.github/ci/README.md

   Path under the bucket where integrated-test artifacts are uploaded.
 For providers whose URI scheme is `<scheme>://<bucket>/<path>`, the first path segment is the bucket name.

+- `integrated_tests_baseline_fallback_public_url_prefix`
+  Public URL prefix used by integrated tests when the requested baseline archive is missing from both the runner-local baseline cache and this org's public artifact URL prefix.
+Use an empty string to disable fallback.
+The workflow appends the baseline archive filename from `.integrated_tests.yaml`, e.g. `baseline_integratedTests-pr3959-16478-faf1698.tar.gz`.

 - `artifact_public_url_base`
   Public URL root for uploaded artifacts.
 The consumer builds each final URL as `${artifact_public_url_base}/${integrated_tests_artifact_bucket_path}/${filename}`, so the base